Cloud 9 Relaxation

 Q: Do you have a gated deck?
 A doggy door?

-A: The deck of Cloud 9 Relaxation Home is grandiose.
-Two strategically placed dog gates will keep little dogs on it.
+A: The deck of Cloud 9 Relaxation Home is magnificently huge.
+Two strategically placed child proof gates or upside down chairs MAY keep little dogs on it.
 The Heavenly Hideaway cabin deck has a built in gate and wrap around deck.
 Keep the back door open and your dog can go in and out without you.
 No doggy doors here.

 Q: Are any other dogs on the property?